IsraelRub/EveryTriv/docs/backend/features/AUTH.md

    * Register a new user
    */
   async register(registerDto: RegisterDto): Promise<AuthResponseDto> {
-    // Check if username or email already exists const existingUser = await this.userRepository.findOne({
+    // Check if email already exists
+    const existingUser = await this.userRepository.findOne({
-      where: [{ username: registerDto.username }, { email: registerDto.email }],
+      where: { email: registerDto.email },
     });

     if (existingUser) {